Sexual Assault Support Centre Waterloo Region

 Picture

 The core of our services is our 24 Hour Support Line.
 This is staffed by volunteers who have completed a comprehensive training program.
-We provide support from an empowerment based approach.
+We provide support from an empowerment-based approach.
 This service is available to people of all gender identities and expressions.
 Interpretation services are available in more than 200 languages.

 Frequently Asked Questions